No Weighted-Regret Learning in Adversarial Bandits with Delays: Non-cooperative Games with Delayed Bandit Feedback

 \subsection{Coarse Correlated Equilibrium for $N$-player Games}

-In this subsection we consider a non-cooperative game defined as follows: \begin{defn} In our $N$-players non-cooperative game, the action set $\mathcal{A}$ of each player is either finite or some convex and compact set $\mathcal{A\subset\mathbb{R}}^{n}$.
-The utility function of each player $u_{n}:\mathcal{A}^{N}\rightarrow\left[0,1\right]$ is assumed to be continuous. \end{defn} The coarse correlated equilibrium (CCE), is a well-established equilibrium concept for learning in games \citep{hannan1957approximation,ashlagi2008value,hart2013simple}.
-Our convergence argument will use the notion of an $\varepsilon$-CCE: \begin{defn} Assume that $\mathcal{A}=\left\{ 1,\ldots,K\right\} $ or that $\mathcal{A}$ is convex and compact.
+The CCE is a well-established equilibrium concept for learning in games \citep{hannan1957approximation,ashlagi2008value,hart2013simple}.
+Our convergence argument utilizes the notion of an $\varepsilon$-CCE: \begin{defn} Consider a non-cooperative game where the action set of all players is some compact set $\mathcal{A}$ and the reward function of each player $u_{n}:\mathcal{A}^{N}\rightarrow\left[0,1\right]$ is continuous.
+Recall that $\boldsymbol{a}_{-n}$ is the action profile of all players except player $n$.
+Let $\mathcal{P}\left(\mathcal{A}^{N}\right)$ be the set of all Borel probability measures over $\mathcal{A}^{N}$, equipped with the weak-{*} topology (see \citet{simmons1963introduction}).
 The set of all $\varepsilon$-CCE points is the set of distributions over $\mathcal{A}^{N}$ such that: